geodaftw/EZ-CNC/README.md

 * Have the server screen display key information (Current Server port, number of agents checked in online/offline), last command run, port number for each agent, etc) - WORK IN PROGRESS
 * Generate a unique agent ID
 * AGENT: unique ID for each agent
+* Update commandServer.py to move common functions to the /Modules/ directory.
+This will clean up the commandServer.py script greatly

 ## Authors